 The skeptic does not focus on building.
 Their focus is further proof before they believe.
 Further proof is the fuel that skeptics use to delay through doubt.

-With a mind closed to options, the skeptic remains to decide not to believe or never to believe.
+With a mind closed to options, the skeptic remains to decide not to believe, never to believe, or worse still, deceive others and pretend to believe.

-Belief has vision.
+Belief needs vision.
 Without vision and alignment skeptics cloud accomplishment with a bunch of random activity to confuse and postulate.
+Inspiration comes in what is possible.

 If you are a skeptic, what inspiration do you bring?